jenny-xly-long/NLP-Primer/README.md

 As we can see, this technique was able to pick up articles talking about the same event.
 However, more fine-tuning is definitely needed since it classifies the presidential news in Zimbabwe and news related to President Donald Trump as the same event.
 And the "hero story" in this case is
 <pre><code> U.S. President Donald Trump said on Monday that Japan would shoot North Korean missiles "out of the sky" if it bought the U.S. weaponry needed for doing so, suggesting Tokyo take a stance it has avoided until now.</code></pre>

-## Text Summarization
+## Text Summarization (single document vs. multidocument) ```https://arxiv.org/pdf/1903.10318.pdf```
-To illustrate how text summarization works, we will use the same news dataset as before.
+Summarization is the task of producing a shorter version of the original text while preserving its context and meaning.
+Since text summarization is a rather subjective task, using the automatic metrics such as ROUGE and METEOR have limitations to evaluate the fluency, grammaticality and coherence of the summarized text.
+Therefore, we cannot simply claim a state-of-art model based sole on the evaluation scores.
 ### 1. Extractive Summarization (Allahyari et al., 2017)
 Extractive summarization approach selects a subset of important sentences from the original text.
 All summarizers perform the following 3 independent tasks:
 ```